Cadelabs/ornabook/src/Dungeons.md

 They reward additional End-of-Dungeon items upon completion.

 They are primarily farmed for :summoning_scroll:Summoning Scrolls, as :gateway:Balor Gateways are Moonlight-restricted monsters.
-Other than that, the :gauntlet_keys:key cost and difficulty make it an often skipped dungeon.
+Other than that, the :skeleton_keys:key cost and difficulty make it an often skipped dungeon.

 Chaos Portals are home to these theme-restricted monsters:
   - Stable Keepers, not restricted to a particular event